TimMisiak/windup/README.md

 File associations are not configured for *.dmp, *.run, etc.

+There are no protections from multiple instances of windup attempting to update at the same time.
+It's entirely possible things will break if several windup instances try to update at the same time.
+That should be fixed in the next version.

 ## Contribution

 Contributions are welcome.
 Feel free to file issues or open pull requests.